City Baking Guide

 What is the fastest way to tune a Missoula recipe?

-Start with the Missoula preset, run one controlled batch, and change one major variable per round.
+Start with the Missoula preset, run one controlled batch, and change one major variable per round while logging texture, spread, and doneness.